mattpe/bcwt/week2.md

    * This is the first version.
 Later in this couse some parts will be modified and added.
 3. Setup
    * Navigate to your course folder in terminal or Git Bash
-   * Create `week2` folder to your course folder: `mkdir week2`
+   * Create `week2` folder to your course folder: `mkdir week2` (or create remote repo and clone)
    * Start new git repository to `week2` folder
    * Add approriate `.gitignore` (if it does not exist) to `week2` folder and commit changes to code regularly
    * [Download starter files as zip](https://github.com/patrick-ausderau/wop-starters/tree/week2-1), extract and copy all files and folders to `week2` folder
    * [Download UI files as zip](https://github.com/patrick-ausderau/wop-ui)
-   * Move `wop-ui` folder to your public_html in shell.metropolia.fi or in your virtual computer.
+   * Move `wop-ui` folder to your public_html in shell.metropolia.fi.
 You can rename the folder if you want.
 This folder is needed later in the course to check access to the REST API.
    * Run `npm install` in `week2` folder
    * Run `nodemon app.js` or `node app.js` and test in browser: `localhost:3000/cat`